What Is a Healthcare Ombudsman? Colorado Guide for Facilities

 Who Does an Ombudsman Work With?

 Whether you’re a resident, family member, friend, staff member, or member of the population of Colorado, your ombudsman is here to help you with any LTC-related concerns.
-More specifically, Colorado’s program is designed to aid the following groups or individuals:
+More specifically, Colorado’s program is designed to aid:

 Groups or individuals seeking to file a formal complaint can use Colorado’s online submission system.
-For all other general questions or inquiries, you can find your local ombudsman’s contact information on the office’s webpage.
+For other general questions or inquiries, you can find everything you need to know on the state’s ombudsman webpage.

 What Types of Issues Does an Ombudsman Resolve?